Dealing with yeast infections naturally, Part 1

 Suzanne and I happened to meet Katolen Yardley MNIMH, a Medical Herbalist, a few weeks ago at a dinner party.
-She caught our attention immediately with her vibrant personality and passion for women’s health.
+She caught our attention immediately with her vibrant personality and passion for reproductive health.
 She is also the owner of the Alchemy & Elixir Wellness Centre in downtown Vancouver.
-We were thrilled when she agreed to provide her expertise as a holistic medical professional on helping women deal with a common issue, yeast infections.
+We were thrilled when she agreed to provide her expertise as a holistic medical professional on helping people deal with a common issue, yeast infections.
 Check out her easy and effective natural tips below!

 A typical yeast infection, also known as candida albicans, is a fungus normally present in the body in small amounts.
 The presence of other healthy flora keeps the bodies levels of candida albicans in check, however the vaginal flora is very sensitive, responding immediately to any changes in our environment.
 If any triggers disrupt the sensitive balance of good and bad bacteria, candida albicans can flourish.